 In the model predicting Enjoyment (Table 21), none of the classroom environment dimensions reached statistical significance.
 Although Task Orientation (β = .149, p = .194) and Cooperation (β = .159, p = .107) showed relatively higher beta values, their effects were not sufficient to be considered predictive.
 This implies that students’ enjoyment of science may not depend solely on how structured or cooperative the classroom environment is but could instead be influenced by intrinsic motivation or teacher instructional style.

-Table 21: Regression Table for Enjoyment of Science Lessons
+Table 21.
+Regression Table for Enjoyment of Science Lessons